School of Wind, Brass and Percussion – Audition Requirements

 This is your chance to shine, so it’s good to remember that during the audition period, we’re looking for candidates who demonstrate exceptional technical skill and musicality.

 BMus applicants are also required to complete an online test as part of the process.
-This is because academic studies is a key component of your degree and we want to ensure that you’re in a position to thrive from the outset.
+This is because academic studies are a key component of your degree and we want to ensure that you’re in a position to thrive from the outset.
 The multiple choice test isn’t pass or fail, but the results do tell us about your knowledge of music theory, general musicianship and contextual awareness.

-Full audition requirements are outlined below, but if you’ve any queries please email [email protected] or call 0161 907 5465/210.
+Audition requirements are outlined below, but if you require further information, please email [email protected] or call 0161 907 5465/210.

 Wind